IAU designated constellations: List

 For help with the literary English pronunciations, see the pronunciation key.
 There is considerable diversity in how Latinate names are pronounced in English.
 For traditions closer to the original, see Latin spelling and pronunciation.

 Asterisms

 Various other unofficial patterns exist alongside the constellations.
 These are known as "asterisms".
-Examples include the Big Dipper/Plough and the Northern Cross.

-Some ancient asterisms, for example Coma Berenices, Serpens, and portions of Argo Navis, are now officially constellations.
+Some are part of one larger constellation while others consists of stars in two adjoining constellations.
+Examples include the Big Dipper/Plough in Ursa Major; the Teapot in Sagittarius; the Square of Pegasus in Pegasus and Andromeda; and the False Cross in Carina and Vela.